Selena Gomez Wears The Weeknd’s Sweatshirt On Instagram, He Responds To Photo

 As J-14 magazine pointed out, The Weeknd’s eye roll wasn’t an aggressive one.
 Instead, it likely meant that the pair share some sort of ongoing joke.
 The outlet even suggested that Gomez may have playfully stolen the sweatshirt from her boyfriend’s closet without him knowing.

 Selena Gomez is currently in Los Angeles after spending several days in Dallas with her family.
 Weeks prior, the 24-year-old singer and actress was in Europe with The Weekend, where she attended at least a couple of his Starboy: Legend of the Fall shows.
-At the end of last month, Selena Gomez was photographed arriving to Amsterdam, where she was later spotted attending her boyfriend concert.
+At the end of last month, Selena Gomez was photographed arriving in Amsterdam, where she was later spotted attending her boyfriend’s concert.
 A short time later, Selena Gomez and The Weeknd turned up in Paris for a dinner date before spending time together at another one of his shows.

 Selena Gomez and The Weeknd confirmed their relationship publicly over two months ago, just a couple of months after the “Earned It” singer split from his former girlfriend, model Bella Hadid.

-Over one year ago, Selena Gomez and The Weeknd crossed paths with one another during the 2015 Victoria’s Secret Show and at one point, The Weeknd appear to bow down to Gomez, who was rocking a very low-cut black dress.
+Over one year ago, Selena Gomez and The Weeknd crossed paths with one another during the 2015 Victoria’s Secret Show, and at one point, The Weeknd appeared to bow down to Gomez, who was rocking a very low-cut black dress.
 However, at the time, their encounter was strictly platonic.

-While Selena Gomez have spent tons of time together in the months since their relationship began, they have been forced to remain apart for over a week after Gomez returned to The States and The Weeknd remained in Europe, where his tour has continued.
+While Selena Gomez has spent tons of time together in the months since their relationship began, they have been forced to remain apart for over a week after Gomez returned to the States and The Weeknd remained in Europe, where his tour has continued.

 “[Selena Gomez] and The Weeknd can’t stand to be apart from each other, even day is like torture for them,” an insider told Hollywood Life earlier this month.
 “They have already talked about moving in together once The Weeknd’s world tour ends.”